swcarpentry/python-novice-inflammation/02-loop.md

 We can call the **loop variable** anything we like, but there must be a colon at the end of the line starting the loop, and we must indent the body of the loop.
+Unlike many other codes, there is no command to end a loop (e.g. end for); what is indented after the for line belongs to the loop.

 Here's another loop that repeatedly updates a variable: